Here at the Master Locksmiths Association, we are going to focus on security advice for your Doors and Windows on your home.

 4. How many people have keys to your home?

 Ways to protect your keys from being copied

-In order to increase your security there are ways to reduce the liklihood of rogue keys being in existence
+In order to increase your security, there are ways to reduce the likelihood of rogue keys being in existence

 Patented Keys – Keys can’t be copied